Cancer Data Science Pulse

 This is the third in a series of posts that discuss the principles underlying the three-year collaborative program "Joint Design of Advanced Computing Solutions for Cancer (JDACS4C)."
 Investigators from the National Cancer Institute (NCI) and the Frederick National Laboratory for Cancer Research have been working collaboratively with computational and data scientists affiliated with several national laboratories supported by the Department of Energy (DOE): principally Argonne, Los Alamos, Lawrence Livermore, and Oak Ridge.
 Their aim is to develop and apply large-scale computational approaches to answer challenges in cancer biology, surveillance, screening, and pre-clinical development.
 This pilot builds on the accomplishments of the ongoing RAS National Mission Initiative launched by former NCI director Harold Varmus in 2013.

-The goal of the Joint Design of Advanced Computing Solutions for Cancer (JDACS4C) Molecular Level Pilot for RAS Structure and Dynamics in Cellular Membranes is to better understand the mechanisms and dynamics of RAS interaction with the plasma membrane and subsequent signal transmission through binding and activation of RAF Kinase and in parallel develop machine learning-powered multiscale computational tools that enable molecular dynamic simulation of realistic biological systems.
+The goal of the NCI-DOE Collaborations Molecular Level Pilot for RAS Structure and Dynamics in Cellular Membranes is to better understand the mechanisms and dynamics of RAS interaction with the plasma membrane and subsequent signal transmission through binding and activation of RAF Kinase and, in parallel, develop machine learning-powered multiscale computational tools that enable molecular dynamic simulation of realistic biological systems.
 In oncogenic (mutant) RAS-driven cancers, signaling is constitutive and results in uncontrolled proliferation.
 Deepening our understanding of RAS/RAF/membrane biology may reveal unrealized therapeutic opportunities.
 The development and use of emerging high-resolution experimental approaches, predictive models, machine or deep learning, and new, more finely delineated simulations have been integrated into this biological investigation.
 Computational platforms are being pushed closer to the exascale level as the research team explores the potential of unsupervised deep learning to perform and validate hierarchical multi-scale modeling, quantify uncertainty, guide experiments, and abbreviate the time it takes to reach solutions.

 Mutant RAS proteins - most notably the isoforms HRAS, NRAS, KRAS4a, and KRAS4b - contribute to the pathogenesis of at least 30 percent of all human malignancies, including the most aggressive forms of pancreatic, lung, and colorectal cancers.
 RAS oncoproteins, and the signaling pathways they modulate, are tantalizing targets for therapeutic intervention since the potential clinical payoff would be immense.
 RAS acts as a molecular switch that can activate numerous signal transduction pathways.
 Oncogenic RAS signals constitutively as it has lost the ability to hydrolyze GTP to GDP and transition from the "on" GTP-bound state to the "off" GDP-bound state.
 From the cancer research point of view, the MAPK (mitogen-activated protein kinase) pathway that signals through RAF-MEK-ERK is of primary importance.
 Dysregulation of this pathway by mutant RAS proteins leads to uncontrolled cell growth, proliferation, dedifferentiation, and resistance to programmed cell death - all "hallmarks" of cancer.
 KRAS4b receives and propagates signal when associated with membranes and this localization is dependent on its C-terminal tail (HVR) which is farnesylated to achieve membrane attachment and further stabilized by electrostatic interactions between the HVR and lipid head groups.
 Since RAS activity takes place against a complex background of molecular trafficking within a dynamic lipid membrane where RAS undergoes conformational changes, it is plausible that exploring the molecular dynamics of mutant RAS and its interaction with RAF at multiple resolutions could uncover biological insights and potential targetable mechanisms.